 “Two,” Jellal cupped her face, his heart in his throat.

 “One,” their faces inched closer until their noses touched.

 “Happy new year,” Erza whispered as her guild mates first fireworks exploded causing the crowds to cheer.

 They had they’re first midnight kiss under the stars and both swore to thank Meredy later.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ruth DempseyWrite a Review